-The money raised in this crowdfunding campaign will be distributed among artists who participate in the open call and cover the printing costs of the posters for the public space campaign.
+The money raised in this crowdfunding campaign will be distributed among artists who participate in the open call and cover the printing costs of the posters for the public space campaign in Berlin and Oslo.

 coculture is a Berlin-based non-profit cultural organization, founded by conceptual artist and cultural activist Khaled Barakeh in 2017.
 It was created as a response to the challenges faced by displaced cultural producers and works in the intersection of art, activism, and community building.